gaehlerm/SoftwareEngineering/README.md

 For interpreted languages like python the dependency inversion principle is not so important.
 This is mainly a technique to break compilation dependencies which don’t exist in interpreted languages.
 Though it's still good to know this principle as a python user as it is very fundamental.

-The first time you compile your code, the whole code base (the whole tree) has to be compiled.
+The first time you compile your code, the whole code base (the whole dependency tree) has to be compiled.
 This can easily take minutes, maybe even hours.
 The resulting binary files carry a time stamp.
 If you recompile your code later on, only the files that changed since the last compilation have to be recompiled.
 For small changes, this reduces the time required for compilation to a few seconds.
 However, there is a serious problem.
 As you change a file, you also affect all files that include this file, directly or indirectly.
 Everything in the branch of the tree up to the main function.
 A small change in a library file can cause huge parts of the code to recompile.
 For everyone working on the project.
 This is why software developers have so much time to spend in front of the coffee machine, waiting for their code to compile.

 We first have to understand the source of this problem.
 As I mentioned before, it has to do with the `includes` (or `imports`).
 The main file includes all the other files.
 It is the root of the dependency tree.
 If one file changes, main changes as well as main directly or indirectly includes all other files of the project.
 Therefore, the main file has to be recompiled as well.
 It’s like a hard link.